mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 rather than in the usual position in front of the primary handgrip.
-This allows a weapon to be shorter without reducing barrel length, and transfers weight rearwards which assists when it has to be brought quickly into ac- tion.
+This allows a weapon to be shorter without reducing barrel length, and transfers weight rearwards which assists when it has to be brought quickly into ac-tion.
 Bullpup configuration increases cost by 25% and increases Quickdraw by +2.
 However, the location of the ejection port, if the weapon has one, means that it must be set up for a right- or left-handed shooter and cannot